 - We advise you to exercise a high degree of caution in Uganda because of the threat of terrorist attack, civil unrest and criminal activity.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Presidential and parliamentary elections are scheduled for 18 February 2016.
-You should expect delays in traffic and transport services, and note the potential for heightened political tension and unrest, during the election period.
-You should avoid large gatherings, political rallies and demonstrations and monitor radio and other local media for updated advice.
+- Presidential and parliamentary elections took place on 18 February 2016.
+You should continue to avoid large gatherings, political rallies and demonstrations and monitor radio and other local media for updated advice.
 See Safety and security.

 - In an effort to prevent the spread of Ebola Virus Disease (EVD) into Uganda, authorities have implemented health screening at Entebbe International Airport for all passengers travelling from EVD affected countries and the DRC.
 An isolation centre has been established at the airport for any suspected EVD cases.

 - On 25 March 2015, the US Government warned of information on possible terrorist threats to locations where Westerners congregate in Kampala, and that an attack may take place soon.
 See Safety and security.

 - Ugandan authorities remain concerned at the possibility of terrorist attacks and have implemented heightened security arrangements in public places, including borders and at the international airport.
 You should be prepared for body, car and luggage checks when travelling in Kampala.